Moving forward with greater energy and resilience in 2016

 Happy New Year From The OWDT Staff!

 Ever since writing my Ph.D. dissertation on work-related stress, I’ve been strongly interested in strategies that help improve personal/workplace resilience and health.
-I’ve read thousands of pages on stress coping techniques, setting practical goals–and assessing the right career fit for folks of differing aptitudes and personality profiles.
+I’ve read thousands of pages on stress coping techniques, setting practical goals–and assessing the right career fit for folks of different aptitudes and personality profiles.
 Further, I’ve applied those techniques in the real world of one-on-one corporate coaching and countless life skills seminar facilitation.

 New Year’s Resolutions May Help, But Usually Don’t